2018-usfca-cs-640-fall/lesmaeili-analysis-report-01-amplicons/Analysis_Report_01_amplicons.md

 Analysis Report 1: Analysis of Human Skin Micorbiome in Different Age Groups
 ================
 Leila Esmaeili
-November 11, 2018
+November 12, 2018

 Introduction
 ============

-The main purpose of this report is to explore how the data collected by Frier et al can be used to investigate the relation between the skin microbiome and aging.
+The main purpose of this report is to explore how the data collected by Fierer et al can be used to investigate the relation between the skin microbiome and aging.
 It is important to understand the relationship between aging and human skin microbiome because this understanding can lay the foundation for creation of novel therapeutics that could slow down aging.
+This represents a paradigm shift for medicine in which our relationship with microbes is viewed as a symbiosis instead of a potential source for clinical infectious disease.(Sleator, 2010)

 Several studies have been done in C. elegans., a model organism, to find out relationships between the microbiome and aging.
 For instance, it has been shown that E. coli that co-exist with the worms secrete diffusible molecules, including metabolites and small RNAs that can impact C. elegans aging.
-(Heintz and Mair, 2014) Another study has revealed how drug action on host-microbiome interactions can impact longevity in C. elegans Metformin ( a drug widely prescribed to treat Diabetes) extends lifespan in C. elegans by inhibiting l folate and methionine metabolism in E. coli.
+(Heintz and Mair, 2014) Another study has revealed how drug action on host-microbiome interactions can impact longevity in C. elegans Metformin ( a drug widely prescribed to treat Diabetes) extends lifespan in C. elegans by inhibiting l-folate and methionine metabolism in E. coli.
 This, in turn, leads to altered methionine metabolism in the worm, and increased lifespan(Cabreiro *et al.*, 2013).

 In addition, several studies done in humans reveal interesting information about how different age groups host different kind of Microbiome.
-For example, it has been shown in that human skin microbiome shifts significantly in puberty specially(Oh *et al.*, 2012).
+For example, it has been shown that human skin microbiome shifts significantly in puberty specially(Oh *et al.*, 2012).
 Another study demonstrates changes in microbiome diversity related to age(Ying *et al.*, 2015).
-In addition, a study has shown a certain bacterium added to the skin can help keep the skin younger (Dimarzio *et al.*, 2008))
+In addition, a study has shown a certain bacterium added to the skin can help keep the skin younger (Dimarzio *et al.*, 2008)).

 It is worthwhile to note here the recent advances in mirobiome research has been in part made possible through novel DNA sequencing methodology.
-Using these methods, scientists are are able to characterize and analyze microbiomes with greater accuracy compared to culture-based approaches.
+Considering that it there are about 100 trillion bacteria associated with humans that outnumber our human cells by a factor of ten(Huttenhower *et al.*, 2012),(Grice and Segre, 2011), it is important to apply these novel methods to identify bacterial sequences with accuracy and precision.
 A common approach used to identify bacterial populations is based on sequencing of the small subunit bacterial 16S ribosomal RNA (rRNA) gene.
 16S ribosomal RNA (rRNA) gene is present in all bacteria and archaea but not in eukaryotes.
 The 16S rRNA gene has variable regions, used for taxonomic classification, and conserved regions, as binding sites for PCR primers.
 Importantly, an organism does not need to be cultured to determine its type by 16S rRNA sequencing.
 Hypervariable regions within this gene contain species-specific sequences, that when compared to reference databases, allow identification of the bacteria of origin.(Lane *et al.*, 1985),(Dethlefsen *et al.*, 2008).

 Methods
 =======